strongbox/strongbox-docs/The-strongbox.xml-configuration-file.md

 This resource file describes the configuration of the server.

 The property controlling this file is `repository.config.xml`.
+The default location for this resource is `etc/conf/strongbox.xml`.

 The cases in which this file is required are:
 * During the very first server launch when there is no data in the database